Amazon wins arbitration order against Future's deal with Reliance

-NEW DELHI/MUMBAI (Reuters) - A Singapore arbitration panel has put on hold Future Group’s $3.38 billion asset sale to Reliance Industries, an interim win for Amazon.com Inc which had alleged the deal between the Indian firms breached some existing agreements.
+NEW DELHI/MUMBAI (Reuters) - A Singapore arbitration panel has put on hold Future Group’s $3.38 billion asset sale to Reliance Industries Ltd, an interim win for Amazon.com Inc, which had alleged the deal between the Indian firms breached existing agreements.

 Amazon received an emergency order to halt the companies from proceeding with the deal until an arbitration tribunal is formed, a source with direct knowledge of the matter told Reuters.